North East Lincolnshire

-North East Lincolnshire is a Unitary authority area with borough status in Lincolnshire, England.
+North East Lincolnshire is a unitary authority area with borough status in Lincolnshire, England.
 It borders the borough of North Lincolnshire and districts of West Lindsey and East Lindsey.
 The population of the district in the 2011 Census was 159,616.
 The administrative centre and largest settlement is Grimsby and the borough includes the towns of Cleethorpes and Immingham as well as the villages of New Waltham, Waltham, Humberston, Healing and Great Coates.
 The borough is also home to the Port of Grimsby and Port of Immingham as well as Cleethorpes beach.

 History

 North East Lincolnshire was created from the boroughs of Cleethorpes and Great Grimsby on 1 April 1996 with the abolition of Humberside.
 The area lies within the Parts of Lindsey, a historic subdivision of Lincolnshire.
+The district was awarded borough status on 23 August 1996, allowing the chair of the council to take the title of mayor.

 Geography

-The borough is located at the northeastern tip of Lincolnshire and opposite East Riding of Yorkshire.
-It borders the River Humber and Humber Estuary.
-The area between Cleethorpes and Grimsby as well as the villages of Great Coates, Humberstone, New Waltham and Waltham form a large conurbation.
+The borough is located at the northeastern corner of Lincolnshire and opposite the East Riding of Yorkshire.
+It borders the Humber estuary.
+The area between Cleethorpes and Grimsby as well as the villages of Great Coates, Humberston, New Waltham and Waltham form a large conurbation.
 Immingham is separated from the Grimsby urban area by the A180 and is a few miles west of the town.